How long does cooked chicken last in the fridge?

 Tips for maintaining chicken freshness

-CDC says that, “during washing, chicken juices [which contain bacteria] can spread in the kitchen and contaminate other foods, utensils, and countertops”.
+According to the CDC, washing raw chicken is a no-no. "During washing, chicken juices [which contain bacteria] can spread in the kitchen and contaminate other foods, utensils, and countertops”.

 Thaw chicken outside of the fridge